debackerl/pgasus/README.md

 A table stored in the database stores all routes made available by pgasus.
 The reason to store this in the database is to be able to synchronize deployment of new tables and functions, while updating routes in a single transaction.
 Here are the fields:
 * HTTP method, get, post, put, delete
-* URL, like /enterprises/:entref/pos, containing variables
+* URL, like /enterprises/:entref/pos, containing variables.
+See [denco](https://github.com/naoina/denco) for format.
 * Object name, name of relation or procedure
 * Object type, relation, procedure
 * TTL, used for cache-control in HTTP response